Using SQLAlchemy with Django

 view methods (or the admin application) with SQLAlchemy’s query methods.

-Django’s views rely on accessing `model._meta` from the queryset and use
+Django’s views rely on accessing model._meta from the queryset and use

 an incompatible query syntax (albeit a syntax with similar intent).

-But there’s nothing to stop you using SQLAlchemy query sets in custom
+But there’s nothing to stop you using SQLAlchemy query sets in custom views and in the template context.

-The following view method shows the object detail page for an `Item` object;
+The following view method shows the object detail page for an Item object;

 the primary key of the item is used in the URL and passed to the

-view as `item_id`:
+view as item_id:

 # Session, Item are imported from a module with the model definitions